MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/Excel.md

 [![Screenshot of the navigator with table 3 under Suggested tables selected, and the contents of table 3 displayed.](./media/excel/table-three-only.png)](./media/excel/table-three-only.png#lightbox)

+>[!Note]
+>If the sheet changes enough, the table might not refresh properly.
+You might be able to fix the refresh by importing the data again and selecting a new suggested table.

 ## Troubleshooting

 ### Numeric precision (or "Why did my numbers change?")